-He has a spring in his step and in-game poise to attempt one-handed dunks in transition while possessing the ability to take on defenders off the dribble.
-Smith doesn't drive to the rim—he glides towards it.
+He has a spring in his step and in-game poise to attempt one-handed dunks in transition while possessing the vision to find open shots for his teammates when defenders swarm him in the paint.
+Smith doesn’t drive to the rim—he glides towards it.

 His scoring prowess and innate ability to create space for himself has made Smith an intriguing college prospect heading into his final 18 months of high school basketball.
 He has several programs vying for his services and currently plays on an elite travel team (the Illinois Wolves) that features some of the best college prospects in the area (a list that includes Fenwick’s Bryce Hopkins and OPRF teammate Isaiah Barnes).

 “I want to play in the NBA,” said Smith.
 “It would be cool to go into a well-regarded program and contribute in different ways.
 But I think it would also be incredible to go to a program where they need me to make an immediate impact and let me be free while also helping me develop.”